Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition

-In this round of evaluations, we assessed the proposed approaches using an open-ended evaluation protocol~\cite{Result07,Result17,INTR03, Result18}.
-The main idea is to imitate the interaction of a robotic agent with the surroundings over a long period of time.
-In particular, a \texttt{ simulated user} introduces new object categories on demand using three randomly selected object views, in the same streaming fashion as would happen in any open-ended environment.
-The \texttt{ simulated user} will then ask the agent to classify a set of never-before-seen instances of the known categories to determine whether the agent is accurate or not.
-The \texttt{ simulated user} provides corrective feedback when the agent misclassifies an object.
-This way, the agent can improve the model of that specific category using the misclassified object (\texttt{ {test-then-train}}).
-The \texttt{ simulated user} keeps training and evaluating the known category models until a certain protocol threshold $\tau$ has been reached, after which a new category is introduced.
-We set $\tau$ to $0.67$, meaning that the object recognition accuracy of the agent is at least twice as high as its error rate.
 As soon as a new category is taught, the simulated user tests the agent's performance on all previously learned categories to ensure that no catastrophic interference has occurred.
 This way the agent could gradually increase its knowledge within a specific context.
-In case the model is unable to reach the protocol threshold after a certain number of question/correction iterations (QCI), e.g. $100$, \texttt{ {simulated user}} stops the experiment, as the agent is unable to learn more categories.
+In case the model is unable to reach the protocol threshold after a certain number of question/correction iterations (QCI), e.g. $100$, \texttt{{simulated user}} stops the experiment, as the agent is unable to learn more categories.
 An alternative stopping condition would be the ``\textit{lack of data}'', where the agent learns all categories before reaching the point where no more categories can be learned (see Fig.~\ref{overview_sim_user}).
-Although a \texttt{ {human user}} could also follow this protocol, following the protocol by a \texttt{ {simulated user}} allows us to perform consistent and reproducible experiments in a fraction of the time a human would take to do the same experiment.
+Although a \texttt{{human user}} could also follow this protocol, following the protocol by a \texttt{{simulated user}} allows us to perform consistent and reproducible experiments in a fraction of the time a human would take to do the same experiment.